gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Protocol Overview

-   DTLS in SCTP is a specification for the SCTP
-   DTLS chunk {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} that utilizes DTLS 1.3 for the security functions like key exchange, authentication, encryption, integrity protection, and replay protection.
+   DTLS in SCTP is a key management specification for the SCTP DTLS 1.3 chunk {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} that together utilizes all parts of DTLS 1.3 for the security functions like key exchange, authentication, encryption, integrity protection, and replay protection.
 The basic functionalities and how things are related are described below.

-   In a SCTP association initiation the DTLS handshake is exchanged encapsulated in plain DATA chunks with DTLS-SCTP PPID (see section 10.6 of {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}) until an initial DTLS connection has been established.
+   In a SCTP association where DTLS 1.3 Chunk usage has been negotiated in the SCTP INIT and INIT-ACK, to initilize and authenticate the peer the DTLS handshake is exchanged encapsulated in plain DATA chunks with DTLS-SCTP PPID (see section 10.6 of
-   If the DTLS handshake fails, the
-   SCTP association is aborted.
-When the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack has occurred.
+   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}) until an initial DTLS connection has been established.
+If the DTLS handshake fails, the SCTP association is aborted.
+With succesful handshake and authentication of the peer the key material is configured for the DTLS 1.3 chunk.
+From that point why until re-authenticaiton or rekeying needs to occurr the DTLS chunk will protect the SCTP packets.
+Now that the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack between differnet protection solutions has occurred.
 To prevent manipulation, the PVALID chunks are protected by encapsulating them in DTLS protected DTLS chunks.

    Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending data over the SCTP association.
-From this point all chunks will be protected by encapsulating them in protected DTLS chunks.
-The SCTP chunks to be included in an SCTP packet are the plain text application data input to DTLS.
-The encrypted DTLS application data record is then encapsulated in the DTLS chunk and the packet is transmitted, see {{chunk-processing}}.
+From this point all chunks will be protected by encapsulating them in protected DTLS chunks as defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+   The DTLS chunk protects all of the SCTP Chunks to be sent in a SCTP packet.
+Using the selected key-material the DTLS Protection operator protects the plain text producing a DTLS Record that is encapsualted in the DTLS chunk and the transmitted as a SCTP packet with a common header.

    In the receiving SCTP endpoint each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
-In that association context for the DTLS chunk there will exist reference to one or more DTLS connections used to protect the data.
-The DTLS connection actually used to protect this packet is identified by two DCI bits in the DTLS chunk's flags.
-Using the identified DTLS session the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
+In that association context for the DTLS chunk there will exist reference (key-id) to the key material from one or more DTLS connections used to protect the data.
+Using the identified key-material and context the content of the DTLS chunk is attempted to be processed, including replay protection, decryption, and integrity checking.
 And if decryption and integrity verification was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated meta data such as path received on, original packet size, and ECN bits.

    When mutual re-authentication or rekeying with ephemeral key exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A different DTLS Connection Index (DCI) than currently used among the DTLS chunk flags are used to indicate that this is a new handshake.
-When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection to protect the plain text payload.
-After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS connection can be terminated.
+A different key-id than currently used in the DTLS chunk are used to indicate that this is a new handshake.
+When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection's key material in the DTLS chunk.
+After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS connection can be terminated and the key material for the DTLS chunk deleted.

    The DTLS connection is free to send any alert, handshake message, or other non-application data to its peer at any point in time.
 Thus,